 Quick start

-Install
+# Install globally

 npm install -g docmd-search

-Install embedding dependencies
+# Install embedding dependencies (one-time)

 npm install -g @huggingface/transformers onnxruntime-node

-docmd-search ./docs
+docmd-search ./my-folder

 What’s next